Whitley Gilbert-Wayne

 Whitley Marion Gilbert-Wayne is a fictional character who appears in the American sitcom A Different World, portrayed by actress Jasmine Guy.
-Warming up to whiz student Dwayne Wayne, the two have an on/off relationship with their later marriage near the end of the series.
+Warming up to whiz student Dwayne Wayne, the two have an on/off flirtation with each other until their eventual marriage near the end of the series.

 Conception

 Whitley Gilbert was based on head writer Susan Fales-Hill.
 When Jasmine Guy auditioned for the role of Whitley Gilbert, she originally considered using her own Northern accent, but instead used an exaggerated Southern accent, believing it would be more comedic.
 The inspiration for Whitley's accent was Miss Pinkard, Guy's third-grade teacher and her first teacher in the Atlanta Public Schools system after her family moved to Atlanta from Boston.

 Character History

 In the beginning of the series, Whitley Gilbert was the spoiled Southern belle of Gilbert Hall, but viewers watched Whitley evolve over the seasons.
 Denise Huxtable and Whitley shared a room briefly before Denise went back to Jaleesa.
 Later in the 1st season, Whitley befriended Millie.
 At the end of the season, Whitley loaned Dwayne Wayne money so that he could go on his date with Denise.